PEsteves8/dayselector/README.md

 [https://pesteves8.github.io/dayselector](https://pesteves8.github.io/dayselector)

 # To use this component, use app/dayselector/dayselector.component.ts by cloning or downloading
+## To edit, you should comment the bundle script and uncomments the systemjs scripts
 ## It requires bootstrap3 (and almost 4), momentjs and moment-range

 ### Main options